KeyPair-Consulting/Theseus/README.md

 #### `dec-to-u32`
 Usage:
 	`dec-to-u32`
+* Converts provided human-readable decimal values to binary data.
+(Note this is the opposite of u32-to-ascii.)
-* The values are expected to be provided via stdin, one per line.
+* Input values in decimal format are provided via stdin, one per line.
+* Output values of type uint32_t are sent to stdout.
+* Example:  A text file is sent to stdin and stdout is sent to a binary file with command `./dec-to-u32 < input.txt > output.bin`:
+    * Input (in input.txt, viewed in a text editor):
+	  >1145258561 <br />
+      >1212630597 <br />
+      >858927408  <br />
+      >926299444  <br />
+      >1684234849 <br />
+      >1751606885 <br />
+    * Output (to output.bin, viewed as decoded text with a hex editor):
+	  >ABCDEFGH01234567abcdefgh

 #### `u32-expand-bitwidth`
 Usage: